Article Text

 Limitations

 Although the tool is concise it can also be restrictive.
-We designed it with predetermined headings in order to facilitate efficient discussion, but this structure does not suit all scenarios.
+We adapted it with predetermined headings in order to facilitate efficient discussion, but this structure does not suit all scenarios.
 This can result in negatively affecting the natural flow of the case discussion.

 The tool is currently paper-based only, and as a result this leads to limitations in data collection, data interpretation and expansion of the project.
 We are currently working on creating an electronic version to allow us to expand the tool to other areas of the hospital and other emergency departments nationwide.